GreedyGame/pubscale-libs/README.md

-# samples-caterpillar-libs
+# pubscale-libs
-This repo contains the sample apps which have integrated caterpillar libraries
+This repo contains the libraries created by Pubscale.